cachiman/CachimanviDTI/readme.md

 ```bash
 git clone https://github.com/username/my-project.git
 ```
-Install EviDTI dependencies as following:
+Install EviDTI dependencies as following,this will take about one to two hours.:
 ```bash
 conda env create -f environment.yaml
 ```